LigeshK/aws-ecs-demoinfra/README.md

 A fully integrated AWS infrastructure for deploying a two-tier microservices application on Amazon ECS (Fargate), leveraging an Application Load Balancer and a comprehensive set of AWS services.

+# Summary

+In this workshop, we will walk through how to deploy a simple full-stack containerized application on AWS using ECS with Fargate.
+The application consists of a lightweight frontend and backend, designed primarily to help you understand the deployment workflow rather than provide full business functionality.
+The frontend is a basic React or HTML page that sends a request to a .NET Core backend API running on port 3000.
+Its role is to perform a health check and confirm whether the backend is reachable.
+If the API responds successfully, the frontend displays an “OK” message.

+This application runs inside an Amazon ECS cluster, illustrated in the architecture using a dotted boundary.
+Within ECS, workloads run as Tasks, which are similar to Kubernetes Pods.
+Each Task contains one or more containers.
+For compute, we will be using AWS Fargate, a fully managed serverless platform for running containers.
+With Fargate, you do not manage any EC2 instances, operating systems, patching, or scaling infrastructure.
+Instead, AWS provisions and manages the compute environment.
+Although this drastically simplifies operations, Fargate does come with technical limitations, so you should always ensure it aligns with your application’s requirements.
+As an alternative, ECS can also run Tasks on self-managed EC2 instances, giving more control but requiring more maintenance.

+To expose the application to users, the frontend is integrated with an Elastic Load Balancer (ELB).
+The ECS Service handles the registration of running backend Tasks with the load balancer so traffic flows smoothly to the container instances.
+When the application must be publicly accessible, the load balancer is deployed in a public subnet.
+For internal-only traffic within an organization or VPC, a private subnet is recommended.

+Deployment begins on the developer’s machine using Docker.
+Developers build and test the application locally, then package it into a container image.
+The image is pushed to Amazon ECR (Elastic Container Registry), which serves as a secure repository for container images.
+The ECS cluster then pulls the latest image and deploys updated containers.
+This workflow integrates naturally with CI/CD systems.
+In this workshop, we will use GitHub Actions to automate image builds, pushes, and ECS deployments, demonstrating a complete end-to-end container deployment pipeline on AWS.

 ## Architecture Overview

 Designed for high availability, scalability, and security, this infrastructure runs containerized applications across multiple Availability Zones.